chromakode/isolated-core/README.md

 ### `coreInit({ scriptURL, run, args })`

-Initialize the core, creating the first iframe if necessary.
+Initialize a core, creating an iframe on first page load if necessary.

 When called outside a core iframe, `coreInit` passes its options to `loadCore` and automatically attaches the first core when it's ready.